Half Hourly Meters Explained

 - This makes comparing business electricity tariffs much more accurate as you’ll have more accurate information about when you use power.
 For example, your data may expose larger energy usage during off-peak times.
 This means an Economy 7 or Economy 10 tariff may be more suitable.

 - Once you know when you’re spending the most on electricity, you may find you’re able to shift certain energy-intensive processes to when rates are lower.

 - If you can’t shift production to off-peak times from peak times, you can consider looking into implementing energy efficiency programs to offset some of the cost.

 Getting Quotes & Comparing Prices for Half Hourly Contracts

 Business energy experts recommend you start getting quotes together and comparing prices 6-8 months before your contract is up for renewal, and no less than 4 weeks beforehand.
-This provides you with an enough time to monitor your hh meter and to understand how you use business electricity and gas to save money efficiently.
+This provides you with enough time to monitor your hh meter and to understand how you use business electricity to save money efficiently.

-Currently, if your business has a regular peak load usage of electricity above 100 kW you will be required by law to install a half hourly meter.
-Typical businesses include factories, large warehouses, department stores, breweries, supermarkets, large offices, and other large scale industrial and agricultural enterprises.
+Currently, if your business has a regular peak load usage of electricity above 100 kW you will be required by law to install a half-hourly meter.
+Typical businesses include factories, large warehouses, department stores, breweries, supermarkets, large offices, and other large-scale industrial and agricultural enterprises.